indygreg/python-build-standalone/README.rst

 python_stdlib
    Relative path to Python's standard library (where ``.py`` and resource files are located).

+link_mode
+   How `libpython` is linked.
+Values can be one of the following:

+   `static`
+      Statically linked.

+   `shared`
+      Dynamically linked.
+(A `libpythonXY` shared library will be part of the distribution.)

+   (Version 4 or above only.)

 build_info
    A map describing build configuration and artifacts for this distribution.